astropenguin/rmsafe/README.md

 # trash

-trash is a simple Python tool to move files and/or directories to macOS Trash.
+A simple Python tool to move files and/or directories to macOS Trash.

 ## Usage